ravishar313/target_identification_ui/TARGET_IDENTIFICATION_UI.md

 1. **Disease Input**: Select or create a project with a disease to analyze
 2. **Disease Expert Analysis**: Analyze the disease and find similar diseases
 3. **Target Filtering**: Identify and filter potential therapeutic targets
-4. **PDB Filtering**: Filter protein structures for the selected targets
+4. **PDB Filtering**: Filter protein structures for the selected targets, now with molecular visualization
-5. **Research Report**: Generate a comprehensive research report
+6. **Research Report**: Generate a comprehensive research report

 ### Directory Structure